Frequently Asked Questions » If Flight 77 did not hit the building what happened to its passengers and crew?

-Scanned copies of the full declassified Operation Northwoods documents are available online and are an absolute must read for anyone trying to wrap their minds around the 9/11 deception as a whole, but sections 8-9 are particularl relevant the Pentagon event and potential fate of Flight 77:
+Scanned copies of the full declassified Operation Northwoods documents are available online and are an absolute must read for anyone trying to wrap their minds around the 9/11 deception as a whole, but sections eight and nine are particularly relevant to the Pentagon event and potential fate of Flight 77:

 8. It is possible to create an incident which will demonstrate convincingly that a Cuban aircraft has attacked and shot down a chartered civil airliner enroute from the United States to Jamaica, Guatemala, Panama or Venezuela.
 The destination would be chosen only to cause the flight plan route to cross Cuba.
 The passengers could be a group of college students off on a holiday or any grouping of persons with a common interest to support chartering a non-scheduled flight.

 a.
 An aircraft at Eglin AFB would be painted and numbered as an exact duplicate for a civil registered aircraft belonging to a CIA proprietary organization in the Miami area.
 At a designated time the duplicate would be substituted for the actual civil aircraft and would be loaded with the selected passengers, all boarded under carefully prepared aliases.
 The actual registered aircraft would be converted to a drone.